w3c/wai-intro-wcag/new-in-21.md

     <li><p><span class="issue">Works well:</span><span><q>It's easy for me to see all the  icons and buttons and everything &mdash; even in the sunlight.</q></span></p></li>
   </ul>
 </div>
-<p><a href="https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html">Understanding Non-text Contrast {% include_cached different.html %}</a></p>
+<p><a href="https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html">Understanding Non-text Contrast</a></p>

 ### 1.4.12 Text Spacing (AA)

 <blockquote class="sc">
-  <p>In content implemented using markup languages that support the following <a href="https://www.w3.org/TR/WCAG21/#dfn-text" data-link-type="dfn">text {% include_cached different.html %}</a> <a href="https://www.w3.org/TR/WCAG21/#dfn-style-properties" data-link-type="dfn">style properties {% include_cached different.html %}</a>, no loss of content or functionality occurs by setting all of the following and by changing no other style property:</p>
+  <p>In content implemented using markup languages that support the following <a href="https://www.w3.org/TR/WCAG21/#dfn-text" data-link-type="dfn">text</a> <a href="https://www.w3.org/TR/WCAG21/#dfn-style-properties" data-link-type="dfn">style properties</a>, no loss of content or functionality occurs by setting all of the following and by changing no other style property:</p>
   <ul>
     <li>Line height (line spacing) to at least 1.5 times the font size;</li>
     <li>Spacing following paragraphs to at least 2 times the font size;</li>